 Working individually or collaboratively, create a multimedia project that would be appropriate for you to include in your professional website.
 This project should give you a chance to explore in greater detail a topic or a technology that interests you and that is relevant for your professional development.
 Through this project, you can showcase your knowledge and skills in an area that will help you advance your career.

 Here are some project ideas; we will brainstorm and discuss other ideas in class.
+The Resources page has additional ideas and tools that you can use for this project.

 - Create a website for a business or organization or revise an existing site.